ethereumclassic/ethereumclassic.org-redesign-text/understand_blockchain_and_etc.md

 ## Community
 Many blockchain communities have a centralized leadership, they have a few people at the top who make the decisions for everyone else.
 ETC's community is purposely structured to avoid this, responsibility for different parts of the community, and development, are diffused between many parties.
 This prevents the biased "governance" that blockchains can easily become prone to.

+# Ethereum Classic & The Ethereum Foundation
+ETC was founded on a fundamental disagreement about the degree to which people are allowed to manage the financials of others.
+The Ethereum Foundation believes that in certain cases it is okay for account balances to be changed by the community in a vigilante-style.
+The Ethereum Classic community believes that it cannot engage in this type of vigilante justice and such issues are best handled within currently existing legal frameworks.
+[Kind of reiterating the Immutability section]